Welcome 🏡

 By the end of summer 2010, Mom and I visited the small town.
 I met other potential students who were weirdos like me.
 I got accepted into the university and away we went...somewhere over our rainbow.

 I unfurled.
 I found myself.
 I smoked weed for the first time.
-I had my first kiss.
 I fell in love and got my heart thoroughly broken.
 I performed.
 I became known as a performer.
 In a small town of 10,000, I felt famous.

 Then I got sick.
 I was committed to the hospital...a story for another day.
 I nearly lost my life, and it forced me to let go of hating my body.